 School of Education https://www.ul.ie/soedu/ - AS award 2018

-Department of Physical Education and Sports Sciences https://www.ul.ie/pess/ – AS award 2017
+Department of Physical Education and Sport Sciences https://www.ul.ie/pess/ – AS award October 2021

 School of Allied Health https://www.ul.ie/schoolalliedhealth/ - AS award 2019